vanitoz/Reviews_Classification_System/README.md

 <p align="center">
     <img src="images/3-gram.png" alt="drawing" width="800" hight="900"/>

 All classes contain lots of the same words.
 Because of the similarities of each label’s vocabulary, it could be difficult for machine learning algorithms to differentiate between them and determine target variable.
-Graph above represents a venn diagram that shows how many unigram and 3 -gram words belong to each class and how many words show up in both classes.
+Graph below represents a venn diagram that shows how many unigram and 3 -gram words belong to each class and how many words show up in both classes.
+It helps to understand that unigram and 3 -gram  must be important variables during features engineering.

 <p align="center">
     <img src="images/Venns.png" alt="drawing" width="800" hight="400"/>

-After futures engineering with TF-IDF Vectorization the next step takes place for creating models and evaluating them.

 ## Modeling